jci-metasys/basic-services-dotnet/README.md

 */
 ```

 When sending a command there may or may not be a single value or list of values that needs to be sent with the command.
-The Command.Items property will list all of these values as Items which contains the Title and Type of the value to change.
+The property **`Command.Items`** will list all of these values as Items which contains the Title and Type of the value to change.
 If the type of an Item is "oneOf" this indicates the values is an enumeration and the possible values will be contained in the EnumerationValues list.
 Keep in mind the values to be sent in the command is the TitleEnumerationKey not the Title.
 The Title is the user friendly translated value that describes the enumeration.
 For example, an "AV Mapper" object has the following commands:

 - "Adjust" that accepts a number value to adjust the present value.
 - "TemporaryOperatorOverride" that accepts the value to adjust the present value, the hours, and the minutes for the temporary adjustment.